Gangarapu-Yashwanth-Kumar/FIFA-Frenzy/README.md

 5.  **Open a Pull Request**

 ## 🙏 Thank You
 Thank you for checking out this project!
-Your interest and support are greatly appreciated.
+Your interest and support are greatly appreciated..